-The legal research team advises and assists the Spolin Law P.C. attorneys in order for the firm to provide the highest quality arguments in the course of its representation.
+The legal research team advises and assists the Spolin & Dukes P.C. attorneys in order for the firm to provide the highest quality arguments in the course of its representation.
 While each member of the legal research team is an attorney admitted in a non-California jurisdiction, the team members do not provide legal advice to clients; their role is to assist the firm’s attorneys.

-Dan DeMaria serves as the head of the Legal Research Team at Spolin Law P.C.
+Dan DeMaria serves as the head of the Legal Research Team at Spolin & Dukes P.C.
 He is an award-winning advocate who has handled over a hundred criminal cases in state and federal court prior to joining the firm, including numerous state and federal criminal appeals.
 Throughout his legal career Mr. DeMaria has served as a criminal law attorney on a wide range of cases including: racketeering, theft of trade secrets, mail fraud, wire fraud, securities fraud, conspiracy, computer fraud, credit card fraud, firearms, assault, kidnapping, larceny, robbery, burglary, immigration offenses, and money laundering.
 He is licensed to practice law in the Commonwealth of Massachusetts.
-In 2015, Mr. DeMaria was recognized as one of the attorneys among the “Top 40 Under 40” by the National Trial Lawyers association.
+In 2015, Mr. DeMaria was recognized as one of the attorneys among the “Top 40 Under 40” by the National Trial Lawyers Association.

-Gina Faris serves as the primary paralegal for Spolin Law, P.C., assisting the legal research team in drafting and preparing legal documents and providing other support as needed.
+Danie Martin, the firm’s Law Office Manager, has over ten years of experience working as a trial assistant and office manager in a criminal defense law firm.
+She is extremely capable, organized, and committed to Spolin & Dukes’s goals of client service and maximizing positive outcomes.
+Gina Faris serves as the primary paralegal for Spolin & Dukes P.C., assisting the legal research team in drafting and preparing legal documents and providing other support as needed.
 Marti Wise is the firm’s senior case manager, assisting with evaluating and determining which cases and clients are an appropriate fit for the firm and providing client support and communication to ensure matters are handled promptly.
-Hemi Tann, the firm’s case manager, also provides the same level of services and assistance with cases and clients.
+Michelle Runge, the firm’s case manager, also provides the same level of services and assistance with cases and clients.

-The criminal appeals lawyers at Spolin Law P.C. contract with other outside investigators and experts when such help will strengthen a client’s case.
+The criminal appeals lawyers at Spolin & Dukes P.C. contract with other outside investigators and experts when such help will strengthen a client’s case.
 Private investigators and analysts can examine crime scenes, interview witnesses, and analyze physical evidence to find material that the prosecution may have potentially withheld or material that can support an actual-innocence claim.
 Moreover, subject-matter experts (including, for example, psychiatrists or forensic accountants) can testify at hearings to counter the prosecution’s experts and provide a more balanced opinion of the issues at stake.